Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Introduction

 \section{Introduction}

-The interpretation of data from stellar observations requires a stellar model to compare against.
+The interpretation of data from stellar observations requires comparisons against stellar models.
 Traditionally, these models have been 1D global models \citep{carbon1969} that use formulations of mixing-length theory (MLT) \citep{bv_mixinglength}.
-Later models accounted for line-blanketing effects and used an opacity distribution function (ODF) approach to calculate opacities \citep{strom1966}.
-Among others, the \textit{MARCS} code \citep{gustafsson1975,gustafsson2008}, the \textit{ATLAS} code \citep{kurucz1979,castelli2003} and the \textit{PHOENIX} code \citep{phoenix1995,phoenix1999} have enabled the calculation of synthetic stellar spectra with a detailed accounting for the relevant physics.
-These models enabled, for example, the accurate determination of abundances, stellar evolution tracks, and even for constraining the chemical evolution of galaxies \citep{edvardsson1993}.
+Later models have accounted for line-blanketing effects and used an opacity distribution function (ODF) approach to calculate opacities \citep{strom1966}.
+Among them, the \textit{MARCS} code \citep{gustafsson1975,gustafsson2008}, the \textit{ATLAS} code \citep{kurucz1979,castelli2003}, and the \textit{PHOENIX} code \citep{phoenix1995,phoenix1999} have enabled the calculation of synthetic stellar spectra with a detailed accounting for the relevant physics.
+These models have enabled, for example, the accurate determination of abundances and stellar evolution tracks, along with constraining the chemical evolution of galaxies \citep{edvardsson1993}.

-However, convection is a 3D process.
-A phenomenological 1D approach is insufficient to characterize properties of granulation and plasma turbulence.
+Nonetheless, convection is a 3D process and a phenomenological 1D approach is insufficient for characterizing the properties of granulation and plasma turbulence.
 Radiative aspects of granulation, in particular, are not fully captured by an MLT-like approach.
-1D models also require free parameters, like the mixing length parameter $\alpha_{MLT}$ and turbulent velocities for line broadening calculations.
+The 1D models also require free parameters, such as the mixing length parameter, $\alpha_{MLT}$, and turbulent velocities for line broadening calculations.
 Hence, 3D stellar atmosphere models become important for a realistic interpretation of stellar characteristics from observations.
 The first 3D simulations of solar convection were pioneered by \citet{nordlund1982,stein1998,nordlund1990}.
 These simulations are realistic in the sense that they are directly comparable to solar observations: they reproduce granulation pattern and associated spectral line widths and asymmetries quite well \citep{asplund2000}.

 Early stellar models \citep{nordlund1990granulation} showed the limitations of MLT-based models in accurately reproducing the near-surface temperature gradient, which affects radiative properties in the lower photospheres.
-Subsequently, various models have been constructed over a grid of effective temperature, surface gravity and metallicity.
+Subsequently, various models have been constructed over a grid of effective temperature, surface gravity, and metallicity.
 Currently, the most comprehensive 3D grids \citep{stagger2013,cifist2009} cover a wide range of stellar type on the HR-diagram, but they are purely hydrodynamic.